railsware/js-routes/Readme.md

 ##### Generator Options

-Options to configure JavaScript file generator:
+Options to configure JavaScript file generator.
+These options are only available in Ruby context but not JavaScript.

 * `exclude` - Array of regexps to exclude from routes.
   * Default: `[]`